-There’s more than one possible cause for your air conditioner smelling funny the first time you turn it on for the season.
+There’s more than one reason your air conditioner smells funny the first time you turn it on for the season.
 Depending on the odor, the problem could be:

 - Mold or mildew in the air conditioner

 - An animal died in or near your HVAC system

 - A gas leak in or near the system

 - An electrical or mechanical break

 At Broadley’s, we got a lot of calls around Memorial Day for air conditioning service.
 It’s the time of year when people are opening up properties for the summer.
 A common call is that the AC has a funny smell when they turn it on.

 Odds are, no one’s been in a shore house, second home or rental property for a few months.
 So, if there’s a problem, it’s been left for a while and gotten worse.
 Now, some of these smells can indicate a big problem or a safety hazard.
 But others are caused by something we can clear up pretty quickly.